abliveira/git/Git Commands.md

 ### git pull

 Update the local repository with changes made at the remote site.
-Basilcally, it's the `git fetch` and `git merge` commands used together
+Basically, it's the `git fetch` and `git merge` commands used together

 ```bash
 git pull <options>